 DUTIES AND RESPONSIBILITIES

-There is one supervising attorney assigned to this unit whose title is Chief Trial Attorney.
-In addition to the Section Chief, a Deputy Section Chief is a member of one of the trial teams and assists the Section Chief in his or her duties.
-The Section Chief is responsible for supervising the entire unit.
-The Section Chief’s duties include handling complex cases, monitoring performance and plea negotiations of the other attorneys, providing legal and trial tactics advice, general supervision and liaison with the judges assigned to the criminal division.
+The Section Chief and Deputy Section Chief are responsible for supervising the entire unit.
+Their duties include handling complex cases, monitoring performance and plea negotiations of the other attorneys, providing legal and trial tactical advice, general supervision, and acting as liaisons with the judges assigned to the criminal division.

-In addition, the clerical staff must have a working knowledge of the criminal justice system and as well as the personality and temperament to handle a wide array of public inquires.
+A Secretarial Assistant, Clerk, and Receptionist are assigned to Trial Team.
+They are responsible for transcribing a large volume of statements, correspondence, legal memoranda, briefs, subpoenas, and writs, as well as handling a large volume of telephone calls and file management.
+In addition, the clerical staff must have a working knowledge of the criminal justice system, as well as the personality and temperament to handle a wide array of public inquires.